Payoff scaling shapes cooperation in LLM agents across languages: Introduction

 This work builds on and extends these strands of research.
-Our experimental design incorporates a payoff-scaled Prisonerâ€™s Dilemma that systematically varies the \emph{stakes} (i.e. magnitude) of cooperation while preserving the underlying strategic structure.
-Moreover, using synthetic repeated-game trajectories \cite{han2011role}, we train supervised intention classifiers and apply them to LLM-generated gameplay logs to infer canonical strategies.
-This allows us to address two important questions: 1) Do LLM agents systematically change cooperative behavior as payoff stakes vary, and how does this differ across models and languages?
-2) Can LLM behavioral intentions be reliably classified using supervised learning, and what systematic biases emerge across models and languages?
+Our experimental design incorporates a payoff-scaled Prisoner's Dilemma that systematically varies the \emph{stakes} (i.e.\ magnitude) of cooperation while preserving the underlying strategic structure.
+Moreover, using synthetic repeated-game trajectories~\cite{han2011role}, we train supervised intention classifiers and apply them to LLM-generated gameplay logs to infer canonical strategies.
+To anchor the empirical findings to a theoretical benchmark, we additionally compute the stationary distribution of canonical strategies under the same payoff structure using a finite-population evolutionary game theory (EGT) model, and contrast the EGT predictions with the LLM-derived frequencies.
+This setup is in the spirit of recent work that combines EGT modelling with LLM-based simulations to study strategic behaviour in social and governance dilemmas~\cite{balabanova2025media,buscemi2025llms}.
+To further test the generality of the framework, we replicate the payoff-scaled protocol on three open-weight small LLMs.
+Together, these elements allow us to address three important questions: \begin{enumerate}[(1)] \item Do LLM agents systematically change cooperative behaviour as payoff stakes vary, and how does this differ across models and languages? \item Can LLM behavioural intentions be reliably classified using supervised learning, and what systematic biases emerge across models and languages? \item How do the LLM-derived strategy distributions compare with the EGT baseline under matched payoff and noise conditions, and to what extent do these patterns generalise to smaller, open-weight LLMs? \end{enumerate}

 Our approach complements and extends recent long-horizon studies of repeated games with LLMs.
-In particular, Fontana et al.~\cite{fontana2025nicer} analyse 100-round interactions and introduce the Strategy Frequency Estimation Method (SFEM) to recover rich strategic archetypes, including Grim Trigger, Generous Tit-for-Tat, and extortionate strategies, achieving high population-level accuracy.
-Our approach employs a 10-round horizon, which is designed to enable direct exploration of payoff-scaling and multilingual effects - the core contextual factors of our study.
+In particular, Fontana et~al.~\cite{fontana2025nicer} analyse 100-round interactions and introduce the Strategy Frequency Estimation Method (SFEM) to recover rich strategic archetypes, including Grim Trigger, Generous Tit-for-Tat, and extortionate strategies, achieving high population-level accuracy.
+Our approach employs a 10-round horizon, which is designed to enable direct exploration of payoff-scaling and multilingual effects -- the core contextual factors of our study.
 This design, while trading off the capacity to discern complex, multi-stage conditional strategies, allows us to obtain highly interpretable, pointwise estimates of canonical intentions.
+The EGT baseline plays a complementary role: by deriving the long-run frequency of each canonical strategy under the same payoff matrix as a function of stake magnitude and execution noise, it characterises which strategy mixtures are evolutionarily stable in the underlying game, and thus identifies the directions in which the LLM-derived distributions agree with or depart from the game-theoretic prediction~\cite{balabanova2025media,sigmund:2010bo,han_when_2021}.